weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 By the end of this lab you will have gained experience using Cryptol's interpreter.

-You'll also gain basic knowledge of
+You'll also gain experience with
-  * using the Cryptol interpreter to change the display base,
+  * changing the display base in the interpreter,
   * querying the built-in help system,
   * browsing symbols,
   * chaining commands with `let` and `it`,